kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.batchSession.find(path)`

-Gets a field in the batch session data.
+Gets a field in the Batch Session data.
 Takes a JSON Pointer and returns the matching value.
 Gets the object from the locally stored copy of the session and does not call the server.

 * _@param {string} path_ - JSON pointer path
 * _@return {object}_

 ### `jatos.batchSession.getAll()`

-Returns the complete batch session data (might be bad performance-wise).
+Returns the complete Batch Session data (might be bad performance-wise).
 Gets the object from the locally stored copy of the session and does not call the server.

 * _@return {object}_